Sławomir (musician)

-Sławomir Paweł Zapała (born 19 March 1983), known professionally as Sławomir, is a Polish singer-songwriter, showman, actor, and television presenter.
+Sławomir Paweł Zapała (born 19 March 1983) is a Polish singer-songwriter, showman, actor, and television presenter.

 Life and career

 Zapała was born on 19 March 1983 in Kraków.
 In his youth, he watched Telewizja Polska's Television Theatre and frequently visited the House of Culture in Nowa Huta.
 In 2006, he graduated from the AST National Academy of Theatre Arts in Kraków, and starred in numerous films and television series, including Karol: A Man Who Became Pope, 33 Scenes from Life, The Mighty Angel, Days of Honor, True Law, Father Matthew, The Lousy World, and Na dobre i na złe.
 He also performed in several theatres.

 In 2014 he created the musical persona Sławomir, which he invented during his stay on Long Island in New York, where, as a performer in The Watermill Center, he gained the recognition of other Polish immigrants.
 That year, he released his debut single, "Megiera".
 In 2016, he performed on the show Dancing with the Stars.
 Taniec z gwiazdami, followed by Twoja twarz brzmi znajomo in 2017.
 For the final of the season in which he performed, he acted as Freddie Mercury, gaining the attention of Queen guitarist Brian May.

 In 2018 Zapała released the album The Greatest Hits, reaching number one on the OLiS sales chart and being certified 4× platinum in 2021.
 On 23 April 2017, he released the single Miłość w Zakopanem, which reached number four on the OLiS chart and was certified 4× diamond in 2021.
 On 31 December 2017, he performed at TVP2's New Year's Eve Concert in Zakopane.
 In 2018, he co-hosted the TVP1 game show Big Music Quiz, and, in 2019, co-hosted the Polsat show Piosenki z drugiej ręki.

 In 2022 Zapała co-hosted the Zoom TV morning show Poranny rogal and hosted the TVP2 show Tak to leciało! from 2022 to 2024.